alifensome/gender-pay-gap-bot/README.md

 ![Banner](https://github.com/alifensome/gender-pay-gap-bot/blob/main/images/banner.jpeg?raw=true)
 # gender-pay-gap-bot

-A bot to tweet the gender pay gap at companies who tweet about international women's day.
+A bot to tweet the gender pay gap of a company, at companies who tweet about international women's day.

 You can [see the bot in action here](https://twitter.com/PayGapApp) for such gold as this
 ![Twitter-bot Tweet at UBS](https://github.com/alifensome/gender-pay-gap-bot/blob/main/images/ubs.jpeg?raw=true)